-Besides the chord pictures above there are different ways to play the 13th chord.
-On the picture below you can see an alternative and which, like the already given example, also is movable.
+Besides the chord pictures above there are more ways to play the 13th chord.
+On the pictures below you can see alternatives which also are movable.

-Since the root is on the sixth string, you you use 3X345X to play G13 with the shape above.
-In this chord shape you mute the second string with an adjacent finger.
+Since the root is on the sixth string, you use 3X345X to play G13 with the shape above.
+In this chord shape you will mute the second string with an adjacent finger.
 This chord can sound great with a single stroke as an outro, for example in a 12 bar blues (as a last stroke, in the last bar).
-(The similar shape 3X3455 is sometimes also referred to as G13, bur are more correctly a G13 6/9.)
+(The similar shape 3X3455 is sometimes also referred to as G13, but is more correctly referred to as G13 6/9.)

 These are two common voicings:

-On the diagram to the left, the root is on the 2nd string and on the diagram to the right the root is on the 1st strings.
-Two examples with short notations are E13: X5665X and F13: XX1231.
+On the diagram to the left, the root is on the 2nd string and on the diagram to the right, the root is on the 1st string.
+Two examples written in short notations are E13: X5665X and F13: XX1231.

 Alterations means that a note in the chord is altered, for example, a flattened fifth.
 Here is an example using C as root tone (the shape is movable).